9 things to bring in your minimalist diaper bag

 3. Diaper and burp cloths

-Burp clothes are as essential to your diaper bag as baby wipes are.
-First and foremost you’ll need them when changing the diaper.
-Your baby is also going to spit up often, so make sure to pack one or two muslin burp clothes to throw over your shoulder for when you need to burp them after theyâve been fed.
+Your baby is also going to spit up often, so make sure to pack one or two muslin burp clothes to throw over your shoulder for when you need to burp them after they’ve been fed.

-This is to not only protect their clothes, but yours as well.
-Being a new mom is as much about being kind to yourself as it is being kind to your little one.
-Every bit of mess they make is going to get on you, so pack a few burp cloths to make sure it all gets on them instead!
+This is to not only protect their clothes but yours as well.
+Being a new mom is as much about being kind to yourself as it is about being kind to your little one.

 4. Disposable diaper bags

-Not to be confused with a minimalist diaper bag, disposable diaper bags are like doggy bags: thin plastic bags that are used to safely dispose of dirty diapers after youâre done changing your baby.
+Not to be confused with a minimalist diaper bag, disposable diaper bags are like doggy bags: thin plastic bags that are used to safely dispose of dirty diapers after you’re done changing your baby.

-Simple math will tell you that you need as many disposable diaper bags as you have diapers to put them in.
-Luckily, these Munchkin Arm and Hammer diaper bags come as a refillable roll, like rolls of garbage bags, so just make sure your own roll has at least seven diaper bags left on it and youâll be good to go!
+Luckily, these Munchkin Arm and Hammer diaper bags come as a refillable roll, like rolls of garbage bags, so just make sure your roll has at least seven diaper bags left on it and you’ll be good to go!

 5. Diaper rash cream

-Itâs not enough to treat your babyâs bottom with baby wipes while you change them.
 You also need to make sure you have diaper rash cream on hand.
-Iâm sure you already know this but diaper rash is a nasty thing thatâll happen unless you treat your babyâs bottom with care.
+I’m sure you already know this but diaper rash is a nasty thing that’ll happen unless you treat your baby’s bottom with care.

-The problem is that diaper rash cream is easy to forget on your minimalist diaper bag list, amongst the bigger items like diapers and burp cloths.
+The problem is that diaper rash cream is easy to forget on your minimalist diaper bag list, among the bigger items like diapers and burp cloths.
 So be vigilant and take a minute before heading out to make sure you have some in your diaper bag.

-This particular diaper rash cream is, like the baby wipes, vegan, gluten free, and dairy free, making is safe for any babyâs skin.
+This particular diaper rash cream is, like the baby wipes, vegan, gluten-free, and dairy-free, making it safe for any baby’s skin.

 6. Sanitizer

-Just like diaper rash cream, sanitizer is another item thatâs easy to miss off your minimalist diaper bag list as youâre packing away the bigger items.
-But dealing with a newborn means dealing with poop, and that means having sanitizer to hand is very important!
+Just like diaper rash cream, sanitizer is another item that’s easy to miss off your minimalist diaper bag list as you’re packing away the bigger items.

-When youâre out and your baby needs changing, you wonât necessarily have soap and water nearby, so make sure you have some sanitizer that includes moisturizer and vitamin E.
+When you’re out and your baby needs changing, you won’t necessarily have soap and water nearby, so make sure you have some sanitizer that includes moisturizer and vitamin E.

 7. Toys

 Toys are perfect for distracting your baby while you change their diaper.
 Bring one that they love playing with; one that you know will completely hold their attention for a few minutes – like a teether.
-But also make sure itâs one that can be cleaned when you go home (itâs very likely that your little one will want to toss their toy to the ground at some point).

 8. Pacifier

-Just like their favorite toy, your babyâs pacifier is a must-bring in your diaper bag.
-If they start to get upset or feel overwhelmed while theyâre out, having their pacifier to hand is essential for calming them down and even soothing them to sleep.
+Just like their favorite toy, your baby’s pacifier is a must-bring in your diaper bag.
+If they start to get upset or feel overwhelmed while they’re out, having their pacifier in hand is essential for calming them down and even soothing them to sleep.

 I use MAM pacifiers that glow in the dark.
 They’re brilliant in the night when your baby wakes up and misses his pacifier – you’ll actually be able to see it (and he will, too!)